-ALERT - There are no emergency or additional COVID-19 related SNAP benefits available for South Carolina residents who do not qualify for regular SNAP.
-Emergency SNAP supplements are only for those households already receiving SNAP benefits or households who meet all income and other eligibility requirements for the regular SNAP program.
+ALERT - Emergency SNAP supplements are only for those households already receiving SNAP benefits or households who meet all income and other eligibility requirements for the regular SNAP program.
+SNAP households who already receive the maximum benefit amount will not receive an emergency supplement.
+Due to the significant increase in call volume the Department is currently receiving, you may experience an extended wait time.

 IMPORTANT INFORMATION for SNAP and TANF Applications